 Back before digital photography, before the internet before www. and such like I used to photograph wild flowers and write some ‘words of wisdom’ ? about them.
 We lived in Spain for three years in the late 1970’s and during that time I built up a collection of wild flowers of Northern Spain photos along with my comments.
 I still have all the photos and hand written comments, back then I wrote them and put them in a loose leaf file and no one ever saw them or read what I wrote.
 Now thanks to web sites and Face book and such like a wider audience is possible so what I write today will get seen by others and maybe help them with their identification and understanding of our wild flowers.
-Whilst living in Spain I once saw a Wintergreen and I think that is the only time I have seen one.
+Whilst living in Spain I once saw a Wintergreen and until recently I think that is the only time I have seen one.

-These photographs however were taken in the Moray area of Scotland by a member of the British Wild flower Face Book group called Ian Green and he has kindly given me permission to use his photographs.
+These photographs were taken in the Moray area of Scotland by a member of the British Wild flower Face Book group called Ian Green and he has kindly given me permission to use his photographs.
 As You can see he is blessed with hundreds, probably thousands growing in a small wood close to where he lives.

 There are several species of Wintergreen, none of them have terribly inspiring names, there is the Common Wintergreen, Intermediate Wintergreen, Round-leaved Wintergreen, Serrated Wintergreen and One flowered Wintergreen.
 The ones I saw in Spain back in the 1970’s I identified as the One flowered Wintergreen and here is a copy of the page and photo I took all those years ago.